-5. Just remember it gets better
+5. Just remember — a fearful dog does get better

 Five years ago, I never would have believed where Mayzie is today.
 Never.
 I couldn’t have conceived of a reality where she would love to go for walks or that I could flip on the ceiling fan without a second thought.
 Yet here we are.
 Some days/weeks/months, it felt like we were making no progress at all.
 But looking back on it, I realize that things were getting better even if it was hard to see at the time.